 Sarah was periodically assessed over 2 months in her care home.
 She was a 62 year old resident with early Alzheimer’s and limited mobility.
-She sat in a standard wooden frame chair used in many nursing homes which was much too wide
+She sat in a standard wooden frame chair used in many nursing homes which was much too wide for her size.

 From a postural perspective, Sarah’s leaning to the right side was causing an imbalance in her weight distribution.
 Due to this imbalance, more weight was being channeled through the right side of her pelvis and subsequently increasing the risk of a pressure ulcer in that area.

 As the chair was too wide for her, she leaned to the right side of the chair with her arms and legs crossed to maintain stability, thus limiting her ability to use her arms for small tasks.